Tdlaughl/SoftwareEngineering/README.md

 | ChrisMorale | Chris Morales |

 # What script to run to get all of the downloads
-To get the code to work you will run the script called "C++ Files" (Will add something along the lines of that)
+To get the code to work you will run the script called "run.bash"